codekane/ryanhorricks2024/content/portfolio/the-core-concept/index.md

 summary: "A retrospective look at what I sought to achieve with this project - the ability to have an entire outfit sychronized to the sounds of music, together in harmony.
 I actually achieved my proof of concept, and I did so by combining two fixed controller installations with the Alpha prototype.
 Together, I proved that what I want can, in fact, be achieved.
 This is The Core Concept."
 date: "2023-12-05"
 lastmod: "2024-10-29"
+draft: true
 tags:
     - "Lit"
 ---
+## Why
+I started this project on the first day of 2023 (or rather, New Years Eve, 2022).

+The inspiration was born of something I'd made years earlier, in 2019, out of a hat I found in the Lost & Found at [Sasquatch Gathering](https://www.facebook.com/SasquatchGathering/), combined with a string of lights that I now know came out of the dollar store.
+At that festival, those lights had come in clutch.
+I was working as a volunteer, and their was a storm on the Saturday night of my shift...
+It was bad.
+Tents were upturned, people ran away, and the relief shift never showed.
+It wound up being that those very lights were the only source of light for those of us in the volunteer shack...

+And then I had to leave.
+I had my own friends to mind,

+That's an incident that ate at it.
+It gnawed at me.
+I wanted to find fault -- anyone to take the blame, accept responsibility, or perhaps to simply do something; take action, and make the world a better place - a place where there is enough light, to keep away the darkness (and the scary things you'll find there).

+I came back from that festival, and I was deeply bothered, and it was out of that bother that I found my Art.

 ## Foreword

 This is a bunch of words so that I can get the formatting to work properly.
 I'm laying down all of the audio/video